iamrizul/iamrizul/README.md

-- 👋 Hi, I’m @iamrizul
+- 👋 Hi, I’m @iamrizul.
-- 👀 I’m interested in Blockchain Development
+- 👀 I’m interested in Blockchain Development.
-- 🌱 I’m currently working as a backend blockchain developer @onegyft
+- 🌱 I’m currently working as a blockchain developer @onegyft.
-- 💞️ I’m looking to collaborate on BlockChain Projects
+- 💞️ I’m looking to collaborate on web3 projects.
 - 📫 How to reach me rizuls.tomar010@gmail.com

 <!---